 If you are starting your own business in Germany, one of the first steps you will have to take is to choose a legal form for your new enterprise.
 There are several different kinds of legal forms (Rechtsformen) for business structures in Germany, which can be roughly grouped into three main types:

 - Corporations (Kapitalgesellschaften)

 The type of business you are setting up will determine which legal form is best suited to you (e.g. a freelancer will choose a different legal form to an entrepreneur with a large start-up loan).
-Your local Point of Single Contact or a lawyer can advise you if you are unsure.
+Your local Point of Single Contact, company formation specialist or a lawyer can advise you if you are unsure.